-We are involved in discussions and legal and consensual proceedings with customers with respect to our claims paying practices that are collectively material in amount.
+We are involved in discussions and legal and consensual proceedings with customers with respect to our claims paying practices.
 These include a previously disclosed curtailment dispute with Countrywide that is in a mediation process.
-Although it is reasonably possible that, when these discussions or proceedings are completed, we will not prevail in all cases, we are unable to make a reasonable estimate or range of estimates of the potential liability.
-We estimate the maximum exposure associated with these discussions and proceedings to be approximately \$266 million, although we believe we will ultimately resolve these matters for significantly less than this amount.
+Although it is reasonably possible that when these discussions or proceedings are completed we will not prevail in all cases, we are unable to make a reasonable estimate or range of estimates of the potential liability.
+We estimate the maximum exposure associated with these discussions and proceedings to be approximately \$220 million, although we believe we will ultimately resolve these matters for significantly less than this amount.